 The Center for Advanced Study of Teaching and Learning

 The Center for Advanced Study of Teaching and Learning (CASTL) at the University of Virginia’s School of Education and Human Development is an interdisciplinary research and development center that partners with educators to study effective teaching and learning and translate research findings into practice.

 The Virginia Department of Education

 The mission of Virginia’s public education system is to lead and facilitate the development and implementation of a quality public education system that meets the needs of Virginia’s students and assists them in becoming educated, productive, responsible, and self-reliant citizens.
-The Virginia Department of Education (VDOE) helps prepare all children for kindergarten by supporting birth to five programming, including the Virginia Preschool Initiative and Early Childhood Special Education, the Head Start Collaboration Office, child care centers, and family day homes.
+VDOE supports birth to five programming, including the Virginia Preschool Initiative, Early Childhood Special Education, the Head Start Collaboration Office, child care centers, and family day homes.
 VDOE also funds and leads the Unified VQB5 Measurement and Improvement System which recognizes the impact of every classroom, provides feedback to every educator, and supports all publicly funded birth-to-five programs to improve.
 The VDOE Office of Early Childhood provides oversight and guidance to CASTL in their implementation of AEII to help ensure that this initiative is useful for early childhood leaders, directors, principals, and teachers.